tuhhosg/reupnix/modules/minify.nix.md

                 #/bin/chattr -f +i /var/empty || true
             '';
         })
-        ({
         # Rewrite »activationScripts.etc« to remove its dependency on »perl«:
-            boot.initrd.kernelModules = [ "overlay" ];
+        # Note that this is somewhat incomplete as it makes everything in etc a symlink to a root owned, world-readable file (or dir of those).
+        # While logically there is no way of avoiding that, since everything in the nix store must be non-writable and is readable by everyone, some programs don't like it (e.g. OpenSSH).
+        # »nixos/modules/system/etc/setup-etc.pl« allows for (snake-oil) exceptions based on ».{mode,uid,gid}« suffixed files, but none of them are relevant for this minimal config (just yet).
+        (lib.mkIf false { # Variant 1: static etc with writable overlay, allowing the creation on not-world-readable files by activation scripts boot.initrd.kernelModules = [ "overlay" ]; # TODO: this should not be required
             # The new etc script must run before any write to »/etc«.
             system.activationScripts.etc = lib.mkForce "";
-            # NOTE: This is incomplete.
-Everything in etc is a symlink to a root owned, world-readable file (or dir of those).
-            # »nixos/modules/system/etc/setup-etc.pl« allows for explicit exceptions based on ».{mode,uid,gid}« suffixed files, but none of them are relevant for this minimal config (just yet).
             system.activationScripts."AA-etc" = { deps = [ "specialfs" ]; text = ''
                 mkdir -pm 000 /run/etc-overlay ; mkdir -p 755 /run/etc-overlay/{dynamic,workdir}
                 mount -t overlay overlay -o lowerdir=${config.system.build.etc}/etc,workdir=/run/etc-overlay/workdir,upperdir=/run/etc-overlay/dynamic /etc